roke22/PHP-SSH2-Web-Client/README.md

 4. Run the websocket that is in the "server/bin" folder, you can do it with the commando "php server/bin/websocket.php 2>&1 >/dev/null &" from the root folder.
 5. Modify the url of the websocket in the index.php file.
 6. Now you can load the url of the domain.

+NOTE: You can change the size of the terminal modifying the constants ROWS and COLS in Servidorsocket.php but you have to do in index.html too.
+Must be the same size in both files or the web terminal will draw the information in a bad way.

 ## LICENSE